CBIIT/pdc-model/slurp-pdc.md

-Because the Term definitions have many issues of this type, this script just url-escapes the term definitions before writing them to the term.yaml file (see ["model-desc/gdc-model-terms.yaml" in .](https://metacpan.org/pod/.#model-desc-gdc-model-terms.yaml)).
+Because the Term definitions have many issues of this type, this script just url-escapes the term definitions before writing them to the term.yaml file (see ["model-desc/pdc-model-terms.yaml"](./model-desc/pdc-model-terms.yaml)).
 Need to unescape these before using the text downstream.

 # DEPENDENCIES